-In the event of a student transferring to a different School, the school will provide student records to the school of transfer.
+In the event of a student transferring to a different academy, parish school, or public school, the school will provide student records to the school of transfer.
 Requests can be made in writing by the parent/ legal guardian or by the school that the student will be transferring to.
-All financial obligations must be satisfied before records will be released.
-The office is responsible for sending student records directly to the school of transfer.
+The school office is responsible for sending student records directly to the school of transfer.
 If records are not provided in a timely fashion, parents or legal guardians may contact the Office of the Superintendent to receive further assistance in this matter.